gravestench/dark-magic/pkg/services/assetLoader/README.md

 # Unified Asset Loader

-The purpose of this [servicemesh](https://github.com/gravestench/servicemesh) service is to provide a single dependency which has all file loading methods available for use by other high-level D2 servicemesh services.
+The purpose of this [Service Mesh](https://github.com/gravestench/servicemesh) service is to provide a single dependency which has all file loading methods available for use by other high-level D2 services.

 ## Dependencies